mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-04.png)

-Spark has other advantages such as
+Spark has other advantages such as:

-- Process data in real time
 - Spark can be programed with mutiple launguages (R, Python, Scala, Java).
 Hadoop MR is mostly programed in Java.
-You can layer other products like Hive to give it SQL like capaiblities.
+You can layer other products like Hive to give it SQL like capabilities.
-- Spark can handle data input from multiple data sources eg. HSFS, Cassandra, HBASE, S3, Kafka, MongoDB, JSON,CSV,  ElasticSearch, Parquet, RDMS(MYSQL, Postgress)
+- Spark can handle data input from multiple data sources eg. HDFS, Cassandra, HBASE, S3, Kafka, MongoDB, JSON, CSV, ElasticSearch, Parquet, RDMS(MYSQL, Postgress)
 - Spark makes it easy to use with multiple interfaces eg Scala, Java, Python, R, SparkSQL, Spark Streaming, MLib, Graphx
-- **The biggest advantage is that it much faster than Map Reduce**
+- **The biggest advantage is that it is much faster than Map Reduce**

 ## So Spark is faster, Please remind me how Map Reduce is implemented

 In order to understand why Spark is faster, you need to understand how MR works.
-Suppose we start with the typical word count Map Reduce application.
+Let's start with the typical word count Map Reduce application.
 Suppose you have a large sample data of 256MB of a words file and you want to run it against MR job to find out the number of times a certian word appears in the word count.

-- The 256G file will be broken down to two blocks, each block being 128MB in size and stored in HDFS data nodes.
+- The 256MB file will be broken down to two blocks, each block being 128MB in size and stored in HDFS data nodes.
 In production HDFS, you would typically have a replica set of 3 but for this example we will assume a replica of 1.

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-05.png)